protocol/research-website/content/posts/202204-cel-research-problems/index.md

 These project ideas can be discused on the [CryptoEconLab Discussion Board](https://github.com/protocol/CryptoEconLab/discussions), and  inquiries about opportunities for grant-supported research can be directed to research-grants@protocol.ai.

-Additionally, CryptoEconLab has also assembled a [list of resources](https://www.notion.so/pl-strflt/CryptoEconLab-reading-list-79100f7b0f9b427db628c5f53906929c) that we find particularly useful in our work, and that you might find  interesting as well.
+CryptoEconLab has also assembled a [list of resources](https://www.notion.so/pl-strflt/CryptoEconLab-reading-list-79100f7b0f9b427db628c5f53906929c) that we find particularly useful in our work, and that you might find  interesting as well.
 Come join us on our cryptoeconomics learning journey!